mikerochip/unity-websocket/README.md

 {
    Disconnect();
    yield return new WaitUntil(_Connection.State == WebSocketState.Disconnected);
-   // you can change the DesiredUrl or pass in a new url Connect();
+   // you can pass in a new url or change DesiredConfig.Url if you want Connect();
 }
 ```